Global cuisine: United States

 American cuisine is a style of food preparation originating from the United States of America.
 European colonization of the Americas yielded the introduction of a number of ingredients and cooking styles to the latter.
 The various styles continued expanding well into the 19th and 20th centuries, proportional to the influx of immigrants from many foreign nations; such influx developed a rich diversity in food preparation throughout the country.
 Native American cuisine includes all food practices of the indigenous peoples of the Americas.
 Modern-day native peoples retain a rich body of traditional foods, some of which have become iconic of present-day Native American social gatherings.

 Mexico

-Mexican cuisine has become widespread all over the world.
+Mexican cuisine, as well as Tex-Mex, has become widespread all over the world.

+Canada

+Canadian cuisine consists of the cooking traditions and practices of Canada, with regional variances around the country.